python-control/python-control/doc/statesp.rst

 ----------------------------------------------

-State space systems can be transformed into different internal representations representing a variety of standard cananonical forms that have the same input/output properties.
+State space systems can be transformed into different internal representations representing a variety of standard canonical forms that have the same input/output properties.
 The :func:`similarity_transform` function allows a change of internal state variable via similarity transformation and the